 Burnout occurs when caregivers cannot access the assistance their loved one requires.
 Oftentimes this is the result of physical, emotional and financial reserves being overdrawn.
 Caregivers who are “burned out” may experience exhaustion, anxiety, and depression.
 A caregivers’ condition may be aggravated by feelings of guilt when they spend time on themselves rather than on their loved one.

-The Law Office of J. Michael Solar PLLC has the knowledge, empathy and resources to assist its clients through their journey to recovery.
+The Solar Law has the knowledge, empathy and resources to assist its clients through their journey to recovery.
 The need for extended home care underscores the challenges presented by these cases.
 You may require the services of a life care planner to anticipate future needs and arrive at cost projections for trial.